Threat intel isn’t only enrichments; it’s detections too.

 If you start to use STIX Patterns for threat detection, you will probably want to represent the detection matches in STIX format too.

-That is where the STIX Sighting SRO and Observed Data SDO can help, as detailed in the previous post.
+That is where the STIX Sighting SRO and Observed Data SDO can help.

 Representing Pattern Matches as Sighting SROs